OECD hikes 2021 world growth forecast to 5.6% | DW | 09.03.2021

 Coronavirus vaccine rollouts and a huge US stimulus package have boosted economic growth expectations.

-The Organisation for Economic Co-operation and Development (OECD) sharply hiked its 2021 global growth forecast on Tuesday to 5.6%.
+The Organisation for Economic Co-operation and Development (OECD) lifted its 2021 global growth forecast on Tuesday to 5.6%.

 The deployment of coronavirus vaccines and a huge US stimulus program have greatly improved the world's economic prospects.